sequenceiq/blog/source/_posts/2014-03-05-access-hdp2-sandbox.markdown

  * check the following sample from our [GitHub page](https://github.com/sequenceiq/sequenceiq-samples/tree/master/hdp-sandbox-access)

+Start the SOCKS proxy

 ``` bash
 ssh root@127.0.0.1 -p 2222 -D 1099
 ```

-Once the proxy is up and running
+Once the proxy is up and running, edit the core-site.xml

 ``` xml